TyRoXx/Lpg/documentation/Language.md

 // Getting the size of the array string_list.size()

-// Setting element at index 0, it returns true on sucess string_list.store(0, "hello")
+// Setting element at index 0, it returns true on success string_list.store(0, "hello")
 ```
 Those are the basic functions of an array.
 Loading from the array is a little more complicated because it returns a `std.option` which has either a value if the index exists or none if the index does not exist.